LiuToki/project-templates/README.md

 # How to use
 1. Look at the following templates list.
-1. Switch branche what you want to use.
+1. Switch branch what you want to use.
 1. Clone or download zip.

 # Templates list